 It had been almost a year since I last used my Bronica ETRSi.
 There was still a roll of film in it.

 I enjoyed being alone in the woods and meadows.
-In fact I missed it very much.
+In fact, I missed it very much.
 I carefully framed, measured light trying to think zone system.

 After 6 or so shots I started to have questions about film advancement.
-Another shot made it clear, film was not advancing.
+Another shot made it clear, the film was not advancing.
 For a second I felt frightened, was the camera broken?
 Then I noticed the lever that makes superimposing possible was set to on.
 I clicked it back and everything worked fine again.
 I was both mad at myself and feeling silly.
 Hell, I made a few interesting shots that were now gone forever.

-In a darker part of the woods I found these branches with only just one capturing sunlight.
+In a darker part of the woods, I found these branches with only just one capturing sunlight.
 It was a good exercise for spot metering.